 Michigan Technological University participates in the William D. Ford Direct PLUS Loan Program.
 This program allows a parent of a dependent, undergraduate student to borrow directly from the U.S. Department of Education, through Michigan Tech.

-To apply for a Direct PLUS Loan a completed application from a parent must be returned to Michigan Tech's Financial Aid Office.
+To apply for a Direct PLUS Loan a parent must submit a completed application to Michigan Tech's Financial Aid Office.
+This can be submitted electronically at StudentLoans.gov.
 A separate application is required for each student for whom monies are being requested.

-After the Financial Aid Office has verified the receipt of the student's Direct Loan Request Form and eligibility of loan amount, the application data will be submitted electronically.
-Upon receiving notification of credit approval, a promissory note may need to be completed.
-The Financial Aid Office will notify the parent, according to the preference indicated on the application, that the promissory note is available.
-A Disclosure Statement will be provided indicating disbursement date(s) and repayment information.
-The interest rate is fixed at 7.9%.
+After the Financial Aid Office has verified the receipt of the student's Direct Loan Request Form and the eligible PLUS Loan amount, the data will be submitted electronically to the servicing center.
+Upon receiving notification of approval, a promissory note may need to be completed.
+If one is required, the Financial Aid Office will inform the parent once the note is available.
+A Disclosure Statement will be provided by the servicing center indicating disbursement date(s), loan fees, and repayment information.